bytecodealliance/sightglass/README.md

 format, you can get raw JSON or CSV via the `--raw` flag:

 ```
-$ cargo run -- benchmark --raw --output-format csv -- benchmarks/*/benchmark.wasm
+$ cargo run -- benchmark --raw --output-format csv -- benchmark.wasm
 ```

 Then you can use your own R/Python/spreadsheets/etc. to analyze and visualize the benchmark results.

 ### Adding a New Benchmark

 Add a Dockerfile under `benchmarks/<your benchmark>` building a Wasm file that brackets the work to measure with the `bench.start` and `bench.end` host calls.
 See the [benchmarks README] for a fuller set of requirements and the [`build.sh`] script for building this file.

 [`build.sh`]: benchmarks/build.sh